DevFx16/Test-CondorLabs/readme.md

     npm i
 ```

-2. Build Fronted
+2. Build Frontend

 Create a symbolic link from the node_modules folder to the Frontend directory or copy that folder to the directory

-run the command console in the Fronted/ directory and excute
+run the command console in the Frontend/ directory and excute

 ```
     npm run build